UpsilonNumworks/Upsilon-website/README.md

 ## To do

--   Add images to feature cards
--   Change Upsilon description
--   Installer
+-   Installer improvements (more info on what the buttons actually do)
 -   Better Light mode
 -   Simulator
 -   Proper switch